Tony Crombie: Life and career

 In August 1956, Crombie set up a rock and roll band he called The Rockets, which included future Shadows bassist Jet Harris.
 The group was modelled after Bill Haley's Comets and Freddie Bell & the Bellboys.
 Crombie and his Rockets released several singles for Decca and Columbia, including "Teach You to Rock", produced by Norrie Paramor, which made the Top 30 in the UK Singles Chart in October 1956.

 He is credited with introducing rock and roll music to Iceland, performing there in May 1957.
 By 1958 the Rockets had become a jazz group with Scott and Tubby Hayes.
 During the following year, Crombie started Jazz Inc. with pianist Stan Tracey.
 In 1960, he scored the NBC TV series Man from Interpol and composed the score for the film The Tell-Tale Heart, and established a residency at a hotel in Monte Carlo.
-In May 1960, he toured the UK with Conway Twitty, Freddy Cannon, Johnny Preston, and Wee Willie Harris.
+In May 1960, he toured the UK with Gene Vincent, Conway Twitty, Freddy Cannon, Johnny Preston, and Wee Willie Harris.

 In the early 1960s, Crombie's friend, Victor Feldman, passed one of his compositions to Miles Davis, who recorded the piece on his album Seven Steps to Heaven.
 The song, "So Near, So Far", has been recorded by players including Joe Henderson, who named a tribute album to Miles Davis using the title.

 Over the next thirty years, Crombie worked with many American jazz musicians, including Ben Webster, Coleman Hawkins, Illinois Jacquet, Joe Pass, Mark Murphy and Eddie "Lockjaw" Davis.

 In the mid-1990s, after breaking his arm in a fall, he stopped playing the drums, but continued composing until his death in 1999, aged 74.

 Crombie was married twice.
 He had a son and daughter from his first marriage and another daughter from his second.
 One of his grandsons is the drummer, music producer and composer, Dylan Freed.